tiyashbasu/Cache_Side_Channel_Tester/other_tools/radamsa-master/README.md

 Q: Radamsa does not compile using the instructions in this page!
 A: Please file an issue at https://github.com/aoh/radamsa/issues if you don't see a similar one already filed, send email (aohelin@gmail.com) or IRC (#radamsa on freenode).

-Q: I used fuzzer X and found much more bugs from program Y than Radamsa did.
+Q: I used fuzzer X and found much more bugs from target_name Y than Radamsa did.
 A: Cool.
 Let me know about it (aohelin@gmail.com) and I'll try to hack something X-ish to radamsa if it's general purpose enough.
 It'd also be useful to get some samples which you used to check how well radamsa does, because it might be overfitting some heuristic.

 Q: Can I get support for using radamsa?